Team Information

 Divisions

-Division play and playoffs are determined by the number of teams and pools in a division.
-Depending upon the division configuration, a team could play as many as 3 games in one day.
-See below for an explanation on how each division is structured/scheduled:
+Division play is determined by the number of teams in a division.
+Depending upon the division configuration, a team could play as many as 2 games in one day.
+KP Futsal Philosophy is to give teams competitive games to assist in their development.

 PROTESTS There will be no protests.
-Referee and Tournament Staff decisions are final.
+Referee decisions are final.